Mighty Networks vs Kajabi Comparison

 Mighty Networks might be right for you if…

-- You want a platform resemblant of a social network
+- You want a platform resemblant to a social network, focused on community

-- The look and feel of your online course isn’t important to you and you're willing to conform to the layout and design options
+- The look and feel of your online courses aren’t important to you and you're willing to conform to the layout and design options

 - You’re willing to lead your students through what can be a very distracting learning environment